The Picky Eater: What to Do When Your Child Won't Eat

 As long as the child eats a little bite of it, let it go.
 Allow the child to fill up on the items that he does enjoy.
 Do not prepare a separate meal for your child!
-In this way, you're including him in the whole meal experience and encouraging him to eat the healthy food choices that you have provided.
+This will only discourage him from trying something different and contribute to an attitude of entitlement, which you want to avoid.
+By offering him what the family is having you're including him in the whole meal experience and encouraging him to eat the healthy food choices that you have provided.

 5) Involve the Child in Food Choices

 Bringing the picky eater to the store and involving him in purchasing healthy foods is a great way to encourage him to try new things while teaching him about nutrition.
 Invite him to find a food (in the produce section, for example) that he has never tried.
 Maybe he'll see a variety of apple that he has never heard of, or an interesting looking vegetable.
 If the child himself picks something new to try, he is much more likely to be willing to eat it.

 Look up a good recipe together to prepare the food and let him help in the preparation.
 If he still doesn't like it, don't make a big deal about it.
 Tell him maybe he will like it as he gets older and move on.
 If he does like it, you might want to have a blank calendar ready where he can put a sticker on the date he discovered a new food that he liked!
 Keep this up, adding a sticker each time he "discovers" a food that he likes.